 4-1.514 - Emergency Referrals in Nondelegated Cases

 Client agencies are counseled to process cases sufficiently in advance of deadlines to avoid the necessity of "emergency referrals."
 Nonetheless there will be cases in which "emergency referrals" are required from time to time, as well as injunction actions against government officials and other proceedings, in which emergency action or representation is necessary.
-Frequently these "emergencies" are cleared telephonically with the Civil Division by the client agency.
-United States Attorney's are authorized to take appropriate action to protect the government's interests in an emergency, without prior authorization from the Civil Division.
+Frequently these "emergencies" are cleared telephonically or by email with the Civil Division by the client agency.
+United States Attorneys are authorized to take appropriate action to protect the government's interests in an emergency, without prior authorization from the Civil Division.
 Copies of papers filed or received in connection with such emergency action, and an explanation, should be forwarded as soon as possible.
 Representation should not be afforded a government officer, member of the armed forces, or employee sued personally for money damages for acts done within his/her official duties, without authorization from the Civil Division pursuant to 28 C.F.R.
 Part 15.
 The employee must submit a written request to his/her agency for representation by the Department, and the agency must submit a written request to the Department.

 4-1.520 - Liaison of United States Attorneys with Client Agencies

 Whenever a case involves an agency of the United States as a client of the USAO it shall be the responsibility of the Division or United States Attorney to ensure that the client agencies are kept fully informed of case progress, developments and decisions.

 The following steps are recommended as a means toward that end: